rubyfu/RubyFu/en/module_0x3__network_kung_fu/mitm_man-in-the-middle.md

-# Man in the Middle Attack \(MiTM\)
+# Man in the Middle Attack (MiTM)

-Example of a more elaborate MITM attack using ARP Poisoning with PacketFU and socket using source code in this book as base.
+Example of a more elaborate MiTM attack using ARP Poisoning with PacketFU and socket using source code in this book as base.

 ```ruby
 require 'packetfu'